Squamish Montessori School - Finch

 Spaces available

 Squamish Montessori School - Finch is a licensed group daycare in Squamish, BC.
-The facility participates in BC's Child Care Fee Reduction Initiative (CCFRI) and currently reports available spaces for 30 months to 5 years.
+The facility participates in BC's Child Care Fee Reduction Initiative (CCFRI) and currently reports available spaces for under 36 months, 30 months to 5 years, and grade 1 to age 12.

 Availability